-Puerto Rico's governor: Cancel Whitefish contract
+Puerto Rico's power authority is working to cancel Whitefish contract

-The governor of Puerto Rico wants the island's power authority to "immediately" cancel its controversial contract with a small Montana-based utility company.
+Puerto Rico's power authority is working to cancel a controversial contract it awarded to a small Montana-based utility company.

+Ricardo Ramos, the CEO of the Puerto Rico Electric Power Authority, says he is "asking for a resolution" that would allow for the cancellation of the contract with Whitefish Energy.

-At issue is a $300 million contract that was awarded to Whitefish Energy to help restore power to parts of hurricane-ravaged Puerto Rico.
+The $300 million deal with the two-year-old company has drawn widespread scrutiny.
+Whitefish, which was tasked with helping to restore power to parts of hurricane-ravaged Puerto Rico, had few employees before Hurricane Maria hit.

+Ramos said during a Sunday press conference that the contract is "not canceled as of yet," adding that it requires 30 days of prior notice.
+He said he will need to talk to the firm.

+"The plan is not to demobilize them either, we will let them finish what they have started," Ramos said.

-Whitefish is only two years old and had few employees before Hurricane Maria hit.
-The multimillion-dollar deal with Puerto Rico Electric Power Authority, or PREPA, marked the largest contract to be awarded since recovery efforts began more than a month ago.
+The contract with PREPA marked the largest contract to be awarded since recovery efforts began more than a month ago.

 Whitefish is also based in the small hometown of U.S. Interior Secretary Ryan Zinke, which has raised questions.
 Zinke has said he had nothing to do with the contract.